aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md

 ### **Conclusion**

-These new additions to the AWS DeepRacer device software stack help in integrating ROS Navigation stack, and leverage the open source packages to navigate the car.
+The new open-sourced AWS DeepRacer software packages, used with other open-source packages compatible with the ROS Nav2 stack, extend AWS's DeepRacer's autonomous navigation capabilities in simulations and on the device.
+The compatibility with ROS Navigation stack and the device's LiDAR sensor and Ackermann steering make it a versatile prototyping platform.